alphanodes/health_check_rb/README.md

 Thanks go to the various people who have given feedback and suggestions via the issues list and pull requests.

 ### Contributing

-Use gem versions for stable releases, or github branch / commits for development versions:

-* for Rails 5.x and 6.x use feature branched off master [master](https://github.com/ianheggie/health_check/tree/master) for development;
-* for Rails 4.x use feature branches off the [rails4](https://github.com/ianheggie/health_check/tree/rails4) stable branch for development;
-* for Rails 3.x use feature branches off the [rails3](https://github.com/ianheggie/health_check/tree/rails3) stable branch for development;
-* for Rails 2.3 use feature branches off the [rails2.3](https://github.com/ianheggie/health_check/tree/rails2.3) stable branch for development;

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Create a test that confirms your changes work
-4. Update README.rdoc to explain enhancements, or add succinct comment in code when fixing bugs
-5. Commit your changes (`git commit -am 'Add some feature'`)
-6. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request (Code with BDD tests and documentation are highly favoured)

 *Feedback welcome!
 Especially with suggested replacement code, tests and documentation*